preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: rtf-editor-html-76.png

-The window where you can edit the HTML code can look somthing like this:
+The window where you can edit the HTML code can look something like this:

 .. image:: rtf-editor-edit-html-76.png